 If a passenger causes damage to your vehicle for any reason, contact us so they can be charged a damage fee depending on the extent of the damage.

 Watch our Safety 101 video for a quick overview on staying safe, both as a driver and for your passengers.

 After every ride, drivers and passengers rate each other.
 If you rate a passenger 3 stars or below you'll never be matched again.

-Our 1M liability policy will apply as primary to your personal auto insurance when matched with a passenger.
-If you're carrying a TNC endorsed policy or a commercial policy, our insurance is excess.
-Get the details on our Insurance Policy.
+Our coverage will apply as primary to your personal auto insurance when matched with a passenger.
+If you're carrying a TNC endorsed policy or a commercial policy, our coverage is excess.
+Get details.

 - Cash tips OK